 How to embed a YouTube video

-For reasons we’ll get in to in a just a moment, we recommend you examine carefully whether embedding a YouTube link on your website serves your business goals.
+For reasons we’ll get to in a just a moment, we recommend you examine carefully whether embedding a YouTube video on your website serves your business goals.

-However, we’d be remiss if we didn’t at least show you how to do go about featuring a YouTube link on your site, if you choose to.
+However, we’d be remiss if we didn’t at least show you how to go about featuring a YouTube video on your site, if you choose to do so.

 So, here’s what you’ll need to do:

-If you want to embed your link into WordPress, Wix or Webflow, you’re in luck.
+If you want to embed your YouTube video into WordPress, Wix or Webflow, you’re in luck.

-All you’ll need to do is copy the url and paste it within the area you want to appear.
+All you’ll need to do is copy the video’s url and paste it within the area you want it to appear.